-Delivering RNA or proteins vulnerable to nucleases, proteases, hydrolysis, phosphorylation, and other natural processes that greatly reduce their levels is a widely acknowledged obstacle.
-In addition, selected miRNA and proteins influence many tissues, and achieving target-only response is challenging [15].
-EVs might be the answer to these challenges.
-EVs are naturally released, nano-sized, and double layer vesicles that can carry parent cell proteins on their surface and a mixed cargo of miRNA, ssDNA, snRNA, lipids, and proteins within them [16].
-This makes them as an attractive and an optimal delivery system [17].
+Delivering RNA or proteins that are vulnerable to nucleases, proteases, hydrolysis, phosphorylation, and other natural processes that greatly reduce their levels is a widely acknowledged obstacle.
+In addition, individual miRNAs and proteins can influence many tissues, and achieving a target-specific response is challenging [15].
+Extracellular vesicles (EVs) are nano-sized, double-layer-enclosed vesicles secreted by all cells that can carry parent cell proteins on their surfaces and a mixed cargo of miRNAs, ssDNA, snRNAs, lipids, and proteins within them [16].
+This makes EVs an attractive candidate delivery system [17].